 - there are some more for certain languages

-Configuring of all Types of Containers in the general settings
+Configuring all Types of Containers in the General Settings

 You can also decide here if a branch should be skipped if this container is empty.
-This way you can control that a container without value does not create a incorrect phrase.
+This way you can ensure that a container without value does not create an incorrect phrase.

 Referring to Containers